TestGorilla LogoTestGorilla Logo

 Unsure how to implement cognitive ability tests into your hiring process?
 Here’s an easy way to start.

 1. Choose the right cognitive ability tests: Select the most relevant tests for the role you’re hiring for.
-For example, if a role involves lots of communication over email, you could administer a reading comprehension test and combine it with other skills tests.
-Check out our test library for ideas.
+For example, if a role involves lots of communication over email, you could administer a reading comprehension test and combine it with other skills tests like Communication or one of our Email skills tests.
+Check out our test library for ideas and make sure to avoid a skill overlap when selecting tests.

-5. Interview qualified candidates: Interview each candidate that passed the initial skills assessment.
+4. Interview qualified candidates: Ask better interview questions by using your candidates’ assessment results.
 If there were any particular weak or strong points in the candidate’s test results, consider asking targeted questions to dig deeper during the interview.
-You can also follow up on any weak points regarding references or other skills.

 Using this method, you’ll be on your way to hiring better performers in no time.